martin3000/home-assistant.io/source/_docs/z-wave/installation.markdown

 ### Device path changes

-If your device path changes when you restart, see [this guide](http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/) on fixing it.
+If your device path changes when you re-insert the stick, you can use automatic symbolic links with the USB id like /dev/serial/by-id/usb-0658_0200-if00.
+To find the USB id use lsusb.
+Or see [this guide](http://hintshop.ludvig.co.nz/show/persistent-names-usb-serial-devices/) on fixing it.

 ## Ubuntu and Debian based host system